a3kov/ecto_encrypted_id/README.md

 I'm one of the early adopters and your business is not as established as it portrays itself!

-Using encryption on-the-fly is a great alternative to UUID primary keys in your database - spending CPU cycles of your application servers in most cases is much better than wasting storage and memory of the DB server.
+Using encryption on-the-fly is a great alternative to using large primary keys (such as UUID) in your database - in many cases it's much better to spend CPU cycles of your application servers rather than storage, RAM, and CPU of the DB server.
-Also UUIDs spread like a virus through foreign keys, unless you create a separate integer field for references, which is a waste too.

 The library mostly targets Postgres and you can encrypt any integer column Postgres supports (normal and autoincrement, signed and unsigned).